 - Gurung and Thakali villages, Buddhist monasteries and May’s Buddha Jayanti celebrations present a close look at local culture

-- Crossing Thorong La Pass is a challenging yet rewarding experience and May’s snowmelt makes it more manageable
+- Crossing Thorong La Pass is a challenging yet rewarding highlight, and May’s snowmelt makes it more manageable

 - Wildlife adds to the adventure, from blue sheep on the slopes to Himalayan birds and spring blossoms at higher altitudes